DerGuru/The-Resonant/New Chapters/Part4/P4-13_The_Proposal.md

 But theirs.
 Completely and irreversibly theirs.

-Jason looked down at the facility—at the lights in the training rooms where students were still practicing, at the glow from Milo's office where he was undoubtedly organizing next week's schedule, at Elyra's lab where she was probably running another integration study.
+Jason looked down at the facility - at the lights in the training rooms where students were still practicing, at the glow from Milo's office where he was undoubtedly organizing next week's schedule, at Elyra's lab where she was probably running another integration study.

 This was home.
 This was family.
 This was purpose.